tarabentley2016/DSC-540/README.md

-DSC-540 Assignment 7 can be found above as "Assignment7.ipynb".
+DSC-540 Benchmark - Ensemble-Based Classifier can be found above as "FinalAssignment.ipynb".